ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ## 1. Introduction

-This specification introduces the `Identity Actor Model`, a key part of the Zero Trust Auth* (`ZTAuth*`) Framework.
+This specification introduces the `Identity Actor Model`, a core component of the Zero Trust Auth* (`ZTAuth*`) Framework.
-It provides a secure and organized way to manage authorization, following the principles of Zero Trust.
+It implements the `ZTAuth*` Architecture to provide a secure, scalable, and organized way to manage authorization, aligning with Zero Trust principles.

-The `Identity Actor Model`, also called the `Actor Model` or simply `Actor`, allows for secure operations based on permissions.
+The `Identity Actor Model`, also called the `Actor Model` or simply `Actor`, allows for secure operations based on policies.
-It connects permissions directly to specific authorization scenarios, ensuring systems only use the minimum permissions needed to work efficiently and securely.
+It connects policies directly to specific authorization contexts, ensuring systems only use the minimum permissions needed to work efficiently and securely.

 ### 1.1 Purpose